‘One Piece’ Chapter 908 Spoilers: Most Powerful Man In World Government Appears, Sabo To Rescue Kuma

-One Piece Chapter 908 is yet to be officially released but spoilers are already surfacing on the web.
+One Piece Chapter 908 is yet to be officially released, but spoilers are already surfacing on the web.
 The upcoming feature will give more exciting information about the ongoing Reverie and will feature the most powerful man in the World Government that is giving orders to the Five Elders.

 In the spoilers posted at One Piece Forum, One Piece Chapter 908 will start with Mansherry using her devil fruit power to heal the wounds of Princess Shirahoshi.
 The mermaid princess almost became the slave of Saint Charloss in One Piece Chapter 907, but thanks to a Celestial Dragon named Saint Donquixote Mjosgard, Shirahoshi was saved.
-Mjosgard vowed to protect King Neptune and his family to anything that could happen during the Reverie.
+Mjosgard vowed to protect King Neptune and his family from anything that could happen during the Reverie.

-After the commotion, Princess Vivi looked for his father, but Pell told her that King Cobra got a mysterious letter and currently having a discussion with Navy Admiral Fujitora and King Riku.
-Meanwhile, leader of the Solbe Kingdom named Koni, who is really Jewelry Bonney, tried to pass through the gate of Pangea but was stopped by the guards.
+After the commotion, Princess Vivi looked for her father, but Pell told her that King Cobra got a mysterious letter and is currently having a discussion with Navy Admiral Fujitora and King Riku.
+Meanwhile, the leader of the Solbe Kingdom named Koni, who is really Jewelry Bonney, tried to pass through the gate of Pangea but was stopped by the guards.
 However, she still managed to sneak in when the injured Saint Charloss was being rushed inside while being accompanied by Saint Rosewald.

-Rosewald is also Celestial Dragon who is being carried by Bartholomew Kuma, one of the Seven Warlords of the Sea who used to be a member of the Revolutionary Army and the former king of Solbe kingdom.
+Rosewald is also Celestial Dragon who is being carried by Bartholomew Kuma, one of the Seven Warlords of the Sea who used to be a member of the Revolutionary Army and the former king of the Solbe kingdom.
 Bonney can’t help herself but cry after seeing Kuma in his current state.
 Bonney said that she will do everything to accomplish her mission and take revenge against the Celestial Dragons.

 Here’s everything that happened in #OnePiece Chapter 907https://t.co/o0deRHqGAp